-Despite the growing need for increased transmission to meet the challenges highlighted in the 2019 Brattle Report and the ScottMadden Report, builders of transmission continue to face significant uncertainty in the current regulatory and economic climate.
-Investment in transmission is a long-term proposition, and investors require certainty that they will recover their investment and earn a reasonable return.
-The current unstable economic climate with above-average inflation, uncertain regulatory environment, long-lead times for construction of transmission infrastructure, and long depreciable life of transmission assets necessitate Commission policies that reflect stable ratemaking processes and clearly and unambiguously incentivize investment in transmission.
+The OCC challenges this investment by the Ohio utilities.
+Unsupported challenges, like the one presented by the OCC, can create uncertainty that will undermine the investment in this much needed transmission infrastructure.
+Investment in transmission is a long-term capital-intensive proposition, and investors require certainty that they will recover their investment and earn a reasonable return.
+The current unstable economic climate with above-average inflation, uncertain regulatory environment, long-lead times for construction of transmission infrastructure, and long depreciable life of transmission assets require this Commission to be unwavering and clear in providing regulatory certainty around transmission investments, so that it reflects stable ratemaking processes and clearly and unambiguously incentivizes investment in transmission.